magoo/risk-measurement/content/en/_index.md

 Hi! 👋

 This place supports people starting to learn about quantitative risk.
 It is also a forecasting playground for [@magoo](https://www.twitter.com/magoo) and others.
-Enjoy!
+Includes:

+**Examples**: Find your a-ha! moment by looking through creative approaches to problems.

+**Guidance**: Avoid gotchas and pitfalls that make risk measurement treacherous.

+**Management**: Find the optimum place for risk measurement with groups of people in a workplace.

+Reading material is suggested throughout this documentation for those who want to dive deeper into the concepts, or see Reading Material.

+See the blog for examples and discussion with current events.